yuribreion1/second-brain/docs/technology/github/ghf.md

 ### Git terminology

-- **Working tree**: The set of nested directories and files that contain the project thatÄs being worked on.
+- **Working tree**: The set of nested directories and files that contain the project that's being worked on.
 - **Hash**: Git uses hashes that are 160 bits long, to identify if a file has changed or not.
 If the file timestamp is changed, but the file hash isn't changed, Git knowns the file contents aren't changed.
 - **Object**: A Git repo contains four types of objects:
   - A blob object that contains an ordinary file.